What is Conversational Commerce?

 Nowadays, various businesses have even adjusted their marketing strategies by including a call-to-action that says ‘Inbox Us to Place an Order’ or ‘Inbox Us for More Details,’ as well as including a number that is specifically meant to be used with Whatsapp.

-The Success behind Conversational Commerce
+The Success Behind Conversational Commerce

-In hindsight, this is a trend that should have been predicted with ease and many businesses did pick up on this factor, offering these services before the term even got coined in the first place.
+In hindsight, this trend should have been predicted with ease and many businesses did pick up on this factor, offering these services before the term even got coined in the first place.
 Conversational commerce doesn’t always mean one making a sale.
 It could be anything, including the use of platforms like Slack or even the chat box with an AI attached on the other end.

 Questioned on this decision, WhatsApp made a statement further explaining the decision by stating that: